george-nigm/george-nigm.github.io/_pages/about.md

 I have a great passion for applying machine (deep) learning, multivariate statistics, causal and bayesian methods, predictive analytics, optimization and stochastic control to tasks in the field of financial modeling, particularly to risk / portfolio optimization, dynamic asset allocation, stochastic control and mathematical models of financial derivatives.

 My research experience, which I am engaged in now at Samsung, touches industrial research, creating new features and end-to-end development of systems for smartwatches with sensors that use ML algorithms.
 In academic research, I have been engaged in the fields of Uncertainty quantification, Anomaly detection, Deep Learning in Active learning in the joint laboratory of Skoltech and Sberbank.
-Also, I’ve worked on predictive modeling for a bank "Orenburg", where I predicted the cash requirements for ATMs using forecasting algorithms on time series and created a discrete system that optimizes cash management.
+Also, I’ve worked on predictive modeling for a "Bank Orenburg" JSC., where I predicted the cash requirements for ATMs using forecasting algorithms on time series and created a discrete system that optimizes cash management.

 <!--